sarahmei/xmpp-cookbook/README.md

 Based on jdiseno's highly useful [recipe for erlang and ejabberd](https://github.com/jdeseno/erlang-ejabberd-chef-cookbooks).

-To setup on a local box, install [Soloist](https://github.com/mkocher/soloist) `gem install soloist`, then run `soloist` from this project's directory.
+To set up on a local box, install [Soloist](https://github.com/mkocher/soloist) `gem install soloist`, then run `soloist` from this project's directory.